Submission Deadline is Friday, October 14, 2022.

 - The staff liaison will also be included as a member of the team’s ALA Connect community in order to monitor progress and respond to questions as they arise

 Each Emerging Leader participant will have an option of selecting which projects they want to work on.
-Each participant will be placed on a team based on his choices.
+Each participant will be placed on a team based on his/her preferences.

 NOTE: If there are not at least three (3) people willing to work on any given project, it will not be assigned.

-Each group that submits a project proposal form will be notified about selection/non-selection by the middle of November.
+Each group that submits a project proposal form will be notified about selection/non-selection in November.

 All questions can be sent to the Emerging Leaders Coordinators.